 What Features to Compare

 Maximum Coverage.
 Some mowers are designed to effectively cut lawns of a specific size.
 Some of them can cover the areas of only 200 square metres, while others may patrol as much as over a square kilometre.
 Thus, if you choose a model with the designated area smaller, than your yard, you might require moving the docking station from one zone to another, which is not exactly convenient.

 Sensors.
 As a rule, lawn mowers are equipped with several smart sensors that allow the robot to detect the perimeter wire or turn around when it bumps into an object that it can't push away.
 Another useful sensor is a rain detector, because the wet grass may clog the rotating blades.
-Additionally, such device with a lot of metal parts, staying on the flat lawn, may attract the lighting strike.
+Additionally, such a device with a lot of metal parts, staying on the flat lawn, may attract the lightning strike.
 So, when the rain sensor detects a high humidity level, it will make the robot return to the docking station.
 Moreover, some devices can come equipped with tilt sensors that will automatically shut the electric motor off if the lawn mower tilts too much or even rolls over.
 Likewise, the obstacle detector will also stop the appliance dead in its tracks if it senses any obstructions in the way of the blade, which is also a neat feature to have.